krakend/krakend-documentation/v2.5/telemetry/logger.md

   log_prefix:
   - "[SERVICE: Opencensus]"
 ---
-{{< note title="Use standard logging instead" type="info" >}}
+{{< note title="Use standard logging instead" type="error" >}}
 Unless you have a compelling reason to use this logger based on OpenCensus, you should use the [standard KrakenD Logging](/docs/v2.5/logging/) and not this component.
-This component will be deprecated in the future.
+This component is deprecated and will be removed in the future.
 {{< /note >}}

 Opencensus can also export data to the system logger as other exporters.
 If you use this component, **do not not enable standard logging**.